Infinitehacker001/Ai_for_hacking/README.md

 # Ai_for_hacking

-That os here to show the power of AI in hackng
+That is here to show the power of AI in hackng

 Change the opeaai api key == your key